 I am a Postdoctoral Researcher in Human-Computer Interaction (HCI) at Aalto University.
-My research post explores how digital representations can be formed, what these and how they can be used in conversations.
+My research post explores how digital representations can be formed, what these mean, and how they can be used in conversations.

 In 2013 I got my Masters degree in Computer Science from the University of Central Lancashire (UCLan), where later in 2017 I completed my PhD in HCI focusing on Dog-Computer Interaction.